What Is Butter?

 It could help your eyes.
-The beta-carotene in butter may help slow the rate of vision loss, or age-related macular degeneration (AMD).
+The beta-carotene in butter may also help slow the rate of vision loss or age-related macular degeneration.

 It can help strengthen your bones.
 Butter contains vitamin D, a nutrient that is vital for bone growth and development.
 It also has calcium, which is essential for bone strength.
 Calcium also helps prevent diseases such as osteoporosis, a condition that makes bones weak and fragile.

 It can help make your skin healthier.
-Butter also contains vitamin E, which plays a role in skin health.
-The nutrient reduces damage from UV sun rays, reduces skin inflammation, and improves how well skin wounds heal.
+Butter also has vitamin E, which plays a role in skin health.
+The nutrient reduces damage from UV sun rays, eases skin inflammation, and helps skin wounds heal.

 Potential Risks of Butter

 Use this ingredient sparingly, especially if you have heart disease or are looking to cut back on calories.
-The American Heart Association (AHA)'s current recommendation is to limit consumption of saturated fat.
+The American Heart Association's current recommendation is to limit your consumption of saturated fat.

-Whether you're cooking, or just putting it on your bread, there are some alternatives to butter that have a bit healthier profile:
+Whether you're cooking or just putting it on your bread, there are some alternatives to butter that are a bit healthier:

-If you're looking with something to put on your bread, some healthy alternatives include:
+If you're looking for something to put on your bread, some healthy alternatives include:

 - Mashed avocado